-This article will discuss the potential snags you can expect with the 3.2 5-cylinder Diesel Ford Ranger and Mazda BT50.
+This article will discuss a few known problems owners can expect with the 3.2 5-cylinder Diesel Ford Ranger and Mazda BT50.
 It is a pretty robust engine with good performance figures on paper, however, like most diesel engines it also has its issues.
 Let us now look at what problems you can expect with the 3.2 T6 Ranger and what to look out for.

 The 3.2 Ford Ranger/Mazda BT50 5-cylinder Diesel engine can suffer from any of the following problems.